TU-Dublin-Computer-Science/Solar-XR/Documentation/Simulation Documentation.md

 ### Draw Orbit
 The orbit can then be drawn by creating multiple points at drawing lines between them.
 ## Get Orbiting Object Position
+This is updated whenever the time value is updated.
 ### True Anomaly
 Angle in range of 0-360, it denotes where the object is in the orbital path.